 - Learning and development – there is lots of good quality information out there along with the opportunity to be part of a community within your industry.
 Whether it’s YouTube videos or being part of discussions on Twitter.

 - Internal communications – internal social media is a great way to open communication within the business, flatten structures and encourage cross departmental sharing.

-An employee spending excessive time on private social media can be dealt with through the disciplinary process.
 An employee using social media excessively will be a symptom of another problem, most likely they are not achieving what they should be or don’t have enough work to do.
-Understanding the route of the problem will help you deal with it.
+Understanding the route of the problem is the key to dealing with it.
 This is not unique to social media, if it’s not social media there will be other ways to waste time and avoid working.

 IT monitoring of social media is an option but must be reasonable and in line with the General Data Protection Regulations.
 If social media is being used for business purposes by that individual it may be difficult to differentiate between private and business use.

 When you define clearly what is expected of people and can see whether or not they are achieving this takes away the stress of worrying about people spending time on social media.
 They’re either working and achieving what is expected or they’re not, in which case we recommend you take advice and deal with their lack of performance.

 5. An employee is off sick and we’ve seen pictures of them having fun on Facebook?